m-kupiec/compendium-react/README.md

 "The code inside your custom Hooks will re-run during every re-render of your component.
 This is why, like components, custom Hooks need to be pure.
 Think of custom Hooks’ code as part of your component’s body!" ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

+Use cases:
+- "whenever you write an Effect, consider whether it would be clearer to also wrap it in a custom Hook.
+You shouldn’t need Effects very often, so if you’re writing one, it means that you need to “step outside React” to synchronize with some external system or to do something that React doesn’t have a built-in API for.
+Wrapping it into a custom Hook lets you precisely communicate your intent and how the data flows through it. . . .
+With time, most of your app’s Effects will be in custom Hooks." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

 # Events

 - "By convention, it is common to name event handlers as `handle` followed by the event name.
 You’ll often see `onClick={handleClick}`, `onMouseEnter={handleMouseEnter}`, and so on." ([React](https://react.dev/learn/responding-to-events))